 Popular Drugs And Addiction In Greece

-As of 2019, the 2 primary drugs in Greece are Heroin and Marijuana.
+As of 2019, the two primary drugs in Greece are Heroin and Marijuana.
 The early 2000s saw a growth in the problem of Heroin use up until 2008, when the amount of problematic use in the country peaked.
 The fall has been slow, with Heroin still the drug of abuse for 55% of the adults seeking help with their drug issues.
-Marijuana comes in second; it is the reason why 27% for adults seek help in special programs.
+Marijuana comes in second; it is the reason why 27% of adults seek help in treatment programs.

 Dealers in Greece are lowering their prices to keep people hooked while also lowering drug quality.
 Overdoses linked to poorly cut drug supplies have risen.
 Poorer drug dependent Greeks may also run into issues with Shisha, a cheap and Crystal Meth-like drug.
 In the mid 2000s, the drug cost only a euro or 2 for a hit; this led to an explosion in popularity.
 Drug use increased in the homeless population, as did homeless pregnancies and overdoses in the homeless communities throughout Greece.

 Addressing Addiction In Greece

 The rise in drug use through the early 2000s resulted in harsh responses from the Greek government.
 While also dealing with a severe recession, the government started cutting social programs aimed at reducing addiction in the homeless population.
 These austerity measures, while intended to help the economy, generally end up costing more in the long term than they save in the short term.
 Some estimates find investments in anti-addiction programs return as much as 6 times the value of their cost.
 For every euro put into programs addressing issues like Heroin and Shisha use, the country avoids spending 6 more on police and healthcare costs.